-In 1989, Wolverine entered into a license agreement with Grimoldi, S.A., an Argentinean corporation of which Mr. Grimoldi, a director of Wolverine, is a large shareholder, to renew a licensing relationship that had existed for approximately 10 years.
-The license agreement grants to Grimoldi, S.A. the right to manufacture and the exclusive rights to distribute and sell HUSH PUPPIES[REGISTERED] brand footwear products in Argentina under Wolverine's standard terms and conditions for all international licenses.
+In 1989, Wolverine entered into a license agreement with Grimoldi, S.A., an Argentinean corporation of which Mr. Alberto Grimoldi, a director of Wolverine, is a large shareholder, to renew a licensing relationship that had existed for approximately 10 years.
+The license agreement grants to Grimoldi, S.A. the right to manufacture and the exclusive rights to distribute and sell Hush Puppies(R) brand footwear products in Argentina under Wolverine's standard terms and conditions for all international licensees.
 In 1994, Wolverine and Grimoldi, S.A. executed a similar license agreement that grants similar rights with respect to Brazil.
-Under these licenses, Grimoldi, S.A. pays to Wolverine royalties and certain sublicense fees based on Grimoldi, S.A.'s sales of HUSH PUPPIES[REGISTERED] brand footwear products in Argentina and Brazil.
-The royalties and sublicense fees due to Wolverine on Grimoldi, S.A.'s 1995 sales of HUSH PUPPIES[REGISTERED] brand footwear products totaled \$1,151,366 and have been invoiced or paid in accordance with Wolverine's customary terms and practices.
+Under these licenses, Grimoldi, S.A. pays Wolverine royalties and certain sublicense fees based on Grimoldi, S.A.'s sales of Hush Puppies(R) brand footwear products in Argentina and Brazil.
+The royalties and sublicense fees due to Wolverine on Grimoldi, S.A.'s 1997 sales of Hush Puppies(R) brand footwear products totaled \$933,763 and have been invoiced or paid in accordance with Wolverine's customary terms and practices.

-In August 1994, Wolverine and Grimoldi, S.A. entered into a license agreement that grants to Grimoldi, S.A. similar rights with respect to WOLVERINE[REGISTERED] and WOLVERINE WILDERNESS[REGISTERED] brand footwear products in Argentina.
-Under this footwear license, Grimoldi, S.A. pays to Wolverine royalties based on the factory cost of products purchased from Wolverine or a third party manufacturer, or Grimoldi, S.A.'s sales in the case of footwear products manufactured by Grimoldi, S.A.
-Also in August 1994, Wolverine entered into a distribution agreement with Grimoldi, S.A. appointing Grimoldi, S.A. to serve as Wolverine's exclusive distributor for CATERPILLAR[REGISTERED] brand footwear products in Argentina.
-Under the distribution agreement, Grimoldi, S.A. pays to Wolverine a service fee based on the cost of each pair of CATERPILLAR[REGISTERED] brand footwear products purchased by Grimoldi, S.A.
-Under this agreement, Grimoldi, S.A. paid service fees in 1995 to Wolverine totaling \$138,186.
-These agreements were made under standard terms and conditions applicable to all international licenses and distributors, respectively, and all payments due under these agreements were invoiced or paid in accordance with Wolverine's customary terms and practices.
+In August 1994, Wolverine and Grimoldi, S.A. entered into a license agreement that grants to Grimoldi, S.A. similar rights with respect to Wolverine(R) and Wolverine Wilderness(R) brand footwear products in Argentina.
+Under this footwear license, Grimoldi, S.A. pays Wolverine royalties based on the factory cost of products purchased from Wolverine or a third party manufacturer, or Grimoldi, S.A.'s sales in the case of footwear products manufactured by Grimoldi, S.A.
+Under this Agreement, Grimoldi, S.A. paid royalties in 1997 to Wolverine totaling \$37,103.
+Also in August 1994, Wolverine entered into a distribution agreement with Grimoldi, S.A. appointing Grimoldi, S.A. to serve as Wolverine's exclusive distributor for Caterpillar(R) brand footwear products in Argentina.
+Under the distribution agreement, Grimoldi, S.A. pays Wolverine a service fee based on the cost of each pair of Caterpillar(R) brand footwear products purchased by Grimoldi, S.A.
+Under this agreement, Grimoldi, S.A. paid Wolverine service fees in 1997 totaling \$522,664.
+These agreements were made under standard terms and conditions applicable to all international licensees and distributors, respectively, and all payments due under these agreements were invoiced or paid in accordance with Wolverine's customary terms and practices.

 In the ordinary course of their business, Wolverine and its subsidiaries sell footwear for resale, samples, components of footwear products (such as leather and shoe soles), advertising materials and miscellaneous items to licensees, distributors and customers.
-In 1995, purchases of such items by Grimoldi, S.A. totaled \$290,902 (including any applicable sublicense fees for products containing licensed proprietary technology).
+In 1997, purchases of such items by Grimoldi, S.A. totaled \$701,808 (including any applicable sublicense fees for products containing licensed proprietary technology).
 All of these purchases were made pursuant to Wolverine's customary trade terms and were invoiced or paid in accordance with Wolverine's customary payment terms and schedules applicable to all licensees, distributors and customers.

 All of the transactions described above occurred pursuant to continuing contractual arrangements between Wolverine and Grimoldi, S.A.
-Wolverine expects similar transactions to occur between Grimoldi, S.A. and Wolverine and its subsidiaries during 1996.
+Wolverine expects similar transactions to occur between Grimoldi, S.A. and Wolverine and its subsidiaries during 1998.

-SECTION 16(a) REPORTING DELINQUENCIES
+SECTION 16(A) BENEFICIAL OWNERSHIP REPORTING COMPLIANCE